Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: lou fine, National Comics, quality comics, uncle sam, will eisner

 Article Summary

-- Uncle Sam's transformation into a comic book superhero in National Comics #1 by Will Eisner is up for auction.
+- Uncle Sam debuted as a comic book superhero in National Comics #1 by Will Eisner and Lou Fine in 1940.

 As one might expect given the title and the character, the debut Uncle Sam story in National Comics #1 is brimming with references to the politics and circumstances of its time.
-Most notably, the villains here called the "Purple Shirts" are clearly based on the American fascist organization of that era, the Silver Shirts, or Silver Legion of America (we've discussed another use of the Silver Shirts which also called them the Purple Shirts in Wonder Woman #7 three years later).
+Most notably, the villains here called the "Purple Shirts" are clearly based on very visible American fascist organizations of that era, the Silver Shirts, or Silver Legion of America (we've discussed another use of the Silver Shirts which also called them the Purple Shirts in Wonder Woman #7 three years later) and the German American Bund with its Brownshirts.
+Near the beginning of the story, an agent of would-be dictator Andel Cobra, said to be funded by a "well known foreign power," makes their fascist intentions clear with statements like "Dictatorship must replace democracy!
+Freedom is a farce!"

 The Silver Legion of America, often referred to as the Silver Shirts, was a fascist organization established in 1933 by William Dudley Pelley.
-The group was modeled after Adolf Hitler's Nazi movement and aimed to bring about a "spiritual and political renewal" in the US, with the Silver Shirts' uniform similar to the Nazi's brown shirts.
-The group was still making the news frequently by the time National Comics #1 was being written during the run-up to WWII.
-Following the attack on Pearl Harbor in December 1941, the organization was dissolved.
+The group was modeled after Adolf Hitler's Nazi movement and aimed to bring about a "spiritual and political renewal" in the US, with the Silver Shirts' uniform similar to the Nazi's brownshirts.
+The group was still making the news frequently by the time National Comics #1 was being written.
 The group was also one of the inspirations for the 1935 Sinclair Lewis dystopian political novel It Can't Happen Here.